TUCSON, AZ (Tucson News Now) - Warm, moist tropical air is needed for monsoon storms to get going over southern Arizona.

 That is why we track the dew point numbers very closely from June to September.

-When dew points are at or above 54° and conditions are favorable in the atmosphere for storm development, storms can form and produce heavy, flooding rain.
+When dew points are below 50 degrees, the air is generally too dry for widespread downpours.
+When dew points are at or above 54 and conditions are favorable in the atmosphere for storm development, storms can form and produce heavy rains.